Software Engineering

 • Competing offers

-Even junior developers have leverage when skills align well with a company’s needs.
+Even junior developers hold leverage when their skills align closely with company needs.

 Timing the Negotiation Correctly

-The best moment to negotiate is after you receive an offer but before you accept it.
-At that point, the company has already invested time and decided they want you.
+The ideal moment to negotiate comes after you receive an offer but before you accept it.
+At that stage, the company has already invested time and decided they want you.

 How to Ask for More (Without Burning Bridges)